jamesleesaunders/PyAlertMe/README.md

 [![Build Status](https://travis-ci.org/jamesleesaunders/PyAlertMe.svg?branch=master)](https://travis-ci.org/jamesleesaunders/PyAlertMe)
 [![codecov](https://codecov.io/gh/jamesleesaunders/PyAlertMe/branch/master/graph/badge.svg)](https://codecov.io/gh/jamesleesaunders/PyAlertMe)

-PyAlertMe is a set of classes which, when used in conjunction with a Digi XBee (Zigbee) module, can be used to simulate an AlertMe (Lowes Iris, Hive, British Gas Safe and Secure) Hub, SmartPlug or Sensor.
+PyAlertMe is a set of classes which, when used in conjunction with a Digi XBee (ZigBee) module, can be used to simulate an AlertMe (Lowes Iris, Hive, British Gas Safe and Secure) Hub, SmartPlug or Sensor.

 ## Use ##
 #### Hub ####